Skyline-College-Computer-Science-Club/ai-project-competition/README.md

 2a) Scroll all the way up to the green button that says code, and copy the link from there

-2b) Using your command line/terminal, navigate to a folder that you want these files in
+2b) Using your command line/terminal, navigate to a new folder that you want these files in

 2c) In the command line/terminal, type `git clone [link that you copied in step a]`